mehdee81/kakaoo/README.md

 # University Course Scheduler

-University Course Scheduler is a Django-based web application designed to facilitate the scheduling of university courses for a specific major throughout the week.
+kakaoo is a Django-based web application designed to facilitate the scheduling of university courses for a specific major throughout the week.
 Users can add courses and professors, link them together, and schedule them accordingly.

 ## Features